KevinVerre/kevins-guide-to-git/README.txt

 Git is the name of a "Version Control” (or "revision control") program that many computer programmers use to help them write software.
 Version control software helps programmers write software by allowing programs to save multiple versions of their projects at the same time, and then combine those versions later.
 It also helps teams of programmers to work together while writing the a piece of software.

-Programmers who are git experts can use Git to more quickly and more easily write code.
-Unfortunately, git is very difficult to use and understand.
+Programmers who are Git experts can use Git to more quickly and more easily write code.
+Unfortunately, learning to use Git is very difficult and intimidating.
 The purpose of this guide is to help people get better at using git.
 It will be helpful for both beginners and experienced users.
 Because git is so difficult to use, many experienced git users still have a lot to learn.

 There are lots of resources online that can help you learn about how to use git.
 However, I'm writing this guide to make it easier to learn.
 For one thing, those guides can be very difficult to understand.
 Another thing, those resources sometimes do a poor job of explaining the core concepts of git.
-Instead they often focus on the git commands without giving them context.
-They can leave out a lot of information that if you knew you would have a much easier time learning and using git.
+Instead they often focus on the Git commands without giving them context.
+They can leave out a lot of information that if you knew you would have a much easier time learning and using Git.
 If you understand the core concepts of git you will be better prepared to make proper use of the commands.

 But once you've read my guide and understand the core concepts of Git, you'll be ready to start mastering it.
 At that point, you will get much more out of the tutorials and references that others have created.